-Frenso peppers are quite spicy – so use sparingly if you don’t like spice.
+Fresno peppers are quite spicy – so use sparingly if you don’t like spice.
 Alternatively, you can substitute the Fresno chili peppers for just a 1/2 Tbsp of red pepper flakes.

 Any white bean will do – navy or cannelloni beans will likely be the easiest to find.
 The beans are divided in half and pureed with some of the stock.
 This gives the soup a velvety feel and the starch in the beans helps to thicken the soup.
-If you like your soup extra thick, and want more of a liquid base – add another can of beans and puree them.
+If you like your soup extra thick and want more of a liquid base – add another can of beans and puree them.

 The toppings can be as numerous as you’d like.
-I kept it simple in these photos to use only greek yogurt and more fresno peppers.
-However, you can use my dairy free cilantro lime crema on top (also great with tortilla chips) or avocados, crispy tortilla strips or more!
+I kept it simple in these photos to use only greek yogurt and more Fresno peppers.
+However, you can use my dairy-free cilantro-lime crema on top (also great with tortilla chips) or avocados, crispy tortilla strips, or more!

 Did you make this recipe?